4k-developer/Ping_of_Death/README.md

 # Ping of Death
-A simple and easy tool for preforming p.o.d. attacks
+A simple and easy tool for skids to preform p.o.d. attacks

 ## How to Install
 Run 'wget https://raw.githubusercontent.com/4k-developer/Ping_of_Death/master/pod && sudo chmod +x pod && sudo mv pod /usr/bin/' without the quotes